 Next, the alcohol is transferred to copper stills.
 Why copper?
 It is easy to mold, conducts heat efficiently and is corrosion-resistant.
 Most importantly, the copper catalyzes chemical reactions which remove highly volatile sulfur compounds and help form the esters that impart a fruity character.

 Distillation produces three fractions: the foreshots, which contain acetaldehyde, methanol, and ethyl acetate; the spirit, which will be aged into whisky; and the feints, which contain low volatility compounds like phenols.
-The feints and the foreshots are discarded, and the spirit is distilled a second time.
-Irish whiskey is distilled three times, but has fewer flavor compounds.

 Aging in wooden casks is also what gives whisky its liquid gold appearance.
 If the melanoidins from the degrading timber don’t brown the whisky sufficiently, caramel is the only additive allowed by the Scotch Whisky Regulations to achieve the expected color.